EternalRival/decision-making-tool-task/README.md

 - App must be supported at `640px <= width <= 1280px` at least *(DOM elements should not go out of bounds of parent elements, overlap, etc.)*.
 - The use of `alert`, `prompt`, `confirm` is prohibited.
 - App must not have unexpected errors in the console.
-- The app must be supported by at least the latest version of the “google chrome” browser
+- The app must be supported by at least the latest version of the “google chrome” browser.

 ## Technical Requirements (+160)